 Lighthouses of Northern Iran

 The northern coast of Iran is 630 km (395 mi) long, facing the southern end of the Caspian Sea (known in Iran as the Sea of Māzandarān).
-The coast is low and sandy, although the Alborz (Elburz) Mountains rise steeply to the south.
-The coastline lacks natural harbors, and the only major ports are Anzalī in the west and Amirabad in the east.
+The Iranian coast is low and sandy, although the Alborz (Elburz) Mountains rise steeply to the south.
+In general the coastline lacks natural harbors; the one traditional harbor is Bandar-e Anzali at the mouth of the Sefid River near the west end of the coast.
+In modern times ports have been developed at Noshahr in the central part of the coast and Amirabad in the east.

 lighthouses on the Caspian Sea are not included in international